delfick/photons/docs/start/interacting/special_message_objects.rst

             ToggleLights = FromGenerator(toggle)
             await sender(ToggleLights, reference)

-Here we're using the ``FromGenerator`` helper to turn an async generator into a message object.
+Here we're using the
+:class:`FromGenerator <photons_control.script.FromGenerator>` helper to turn an
+async generator into a message object.
 What this means is that every message that is yielded from will be sent to devices.
 See :ref:`below <FromGenerator>` for more details about how this mechanism works.

 There exists a few message objects you can use straight away.
 For example, if I wanted to repeatedly send certain messages forever I could do something like: